ULHPC/tutorials/basic/getting_started/README.md

 **Question: in the following statements, explain the advantage and drawback (in terms of latency/bandwidth etc.) of each of the proposed approaches**

 a. `oarsub -I -l /nodes=2/cpu=1` vs `oarsub -I -l cpu=2` vs `oarsub -I -l /nodes=1/cpu=2`

 b. `oarsub -I -l /enclosure=1/nodes=2` vs `oarsub -I -l nodes=2` vs `oarsub -I -l /enclosure=2/nodes=1`

 ### Using OAR properties

-You might have notice on [Monika](https://hpc.uni.lu/status/monika.html) for each site a list of properties assigned to each resources.
+You might have notice on [Monika](https://hpc.uni.lu/status/monika.html) for each site a list of properties assigned to each resource.

 The `-p` switch allows you to specialize (as an SQL syntax) the property you wish to use when selecting the resources.
 The syntax is as follows: `oarsub -p "< property >='< value >'"`